-Across from Greeley Square between the serious men's clothing store and the Dunkin Donut she is lying on the ground and there are a lot of people over her making sure her shopping bags are O.K. and so is her purse.
-There is a cup of something by her and the security guy or police chief or whatever he is, is talking into a walkie-talkie.
+The nicely dressed lady is lying on the ground by Greeley Square.
+Between the serious men's clothing store and the Dunkin Donut and there are a lot of people over her making sure her shopping bags and her purse are O.K.
+There is a cup of something by her and the security guy or police chief or whatever he is is talking into a walkie-talkie.

 The daily convoy of twenty-five blaring police cars roar up 6th Avenue.
 None stop.